 2. Improves Efficiency of Operations

 By objectively reviewing your organization’s policies and procedures, you can receive assurance that you are doing what your policies and procedures say you are doing, and that these processes are adequate in mitigating your unique risks.
 By continuously monitoring and reviewing your processes, you can identify control recommendations to improve the efficiency and effectiveness of these processes.
-In turn, allowing your organization to be dependent on process, rather than people.
+In turn, allowing your organization to be dependent on processes, rather than people.

 3. Evaluates Risks and Protects Assets